FlowFuse/flowfuse/docs/install/docker/stacks.md

 ## Creating Containers

-There is an example `Dockerfile` and `package.json` in the `node-red-container` directory.
+There is an example `Dockerfile` and `package.json` in the [node-red-container](https://github.com/flowforge/docker-compose/tree/main/node-red-container) directory of the [docker-compose](https://github.com/flowforge/docker-compose) project.
 This will start with `nodered/node-red:latest` as it's base and then add the required FlowForge components.

 If you wanted to pin at Node-RED v2.2.2 you would change the first line to: